Frequently Asked Questions

 How can my child become more involved at Church?

 We have various liturgical ministries that children and teens can be involved in – altar server, lector, children’s choir, and greeter ministry.
 We also would love teens to help with our Faith Formation programs like Bridge and Vacation Bible School.
 We are always working on creating new ministries for our youth here at Holy Family.
-If you have an idea of a ministry you would like to see or would like to help coordinate a group, please reach out to Matt Bensman.
+If you have an idea of a ministry you would like to see or would like to help coordinate a group, please reach out to Jeanne Cregan.

 What happens if we can’t attend Bridge one month?